 Students come to counseling for a number of reasons, including:

-Group approaches to personal growth are frequently the most effective way to explore and support changes you may wish to make in your life.
-The Longwood University Counseling And Psychological Services (CAPS) hosts a variety of groups in which students can gain specific skills and strategies to meet personal goals, explore interpersonal challenges, and gain support and encouragement from other students on campus.
+Group counseling is frequently the most effective way to explore and make changes in your life.
+CAPS provides groups in which students can gain specific skills and strategies to meet personal goals, explore interpersonal challenges, and obtain support from other students.

 Crisis intervention is offered to any student who faces a psychological emergency in which there is a need for immediate assistance.
 Emergency coverage and crisis intervention are provided in collaboration with other resources.
 During office hours, call CAPS at 434-395-2409, let us know it is an emergency and the nature of the emergency.
 If CAPS cannot be reached or it is after hours, please call the Longwood Police Department (434-395-2091), your Resident Advisor (RA), or the Resident Education Coordinator for your hall/building.
 When needed, the counselor on-call will be notified.
 For more information on determining if your situation would constitute as an emergency, please visit our emergency page.

 Consultation is available to address specific problems or mental health/wellness issues.
-Faculty, staff, parents, and students concerned about a student are encouraged to call CAPS (434-395-2409).
 Please note that no information about a student can be divulged without a Release of Information Form (pdf) signed by the student.
+Faculty, staff, parents and students concerned about a student are encouraged to call the CARE Team (434)395-2492.